elailai94/Joules/CONTRIBUTING.md

 3. **Elaborate as much as possible in your report** by providing as much detail and context as possible on why your idea fits the scope and aims of the project.

 > Note: Contribution enquiries should take place before any significant pull request.
 Otherwise, you risk spending a lot of time working on something that might be rejected for good reasons.

+### Coding Convention
+Although there is currently no strict set of coding or style guidelines, it is advised that you use common sense when contributing code and make an effort to use a similar style to nearby existing code.
+It is strongly recommended that you read through the [Ruby style guide](https://github.com/styleguide/ruby).

+### Documentation Convention
+The YARD documentation

 ### License
 By contributing to Joules, you agree that your contributions will be licensed under its [MIT license](https://github.com/elailai94/Joules/blob/master/LICENSE.md).